Roy-Framery-s-Openclassrooms-projects/royframery_13_24032022/back/README.md

 ## API Documentation

 To learn more about how the API works, once you have started your local environment, you can visit: http://localhost:3001/api-docs

-## Design Assets

-Static HTML and CSS has been created for most of the site and is located in: `/designs`.

-For some of the dynamic features, like toggling user editing, there is a mock-up for it in `/designs/wireframes/edit-user-name.png`.

-And for the API model that you will be proposing for transactitons, the wireframe can be found in `/designs/wireframes/transactions.png`.